nestjs/docs.nestjs.com/content/graphql/quick-start.md

 }),
 ```

-The above approach dynamically generates type definitions each time the application starts.
+The above approach dynamically generates TypeScript definitions each time the application starts.
 Alternatively, it may be preferable to build a simple script to generate these on demand.
 For example, assume we create the following script as `generate-typings.ts`:

 ```typescript
 import { GraphQLDefinitionsFactory } from '@nestjs/graphql';